 Whites are our palette’s most important and used colours.
 Nearly half of white colours are used in painting.
 Therefore it is very critical that the Whites are chosen and that consistency is not compromised.
 The Old Masters offers two choices.
 TM Palette Academy – White Titanium and White Zinc.
-In some cases they are both effective and each is developed for various methods of painting.
+In some cases, they are both effective and each is developed for various methods of painting.
 We may distinguish them approximately as Opaque White and Glazing White.

 Let’s start with Titanium White, the whitest of all whites, that is very opaque, with very strong coverings.
 The concealed effect is about twice the white lead in the history of the Old Masters.
 For Titanium White it is easier to paint incorrect passages, while they are really dark.
-Titanium white has such disadvantages that it dry very slowly and is therefore able to turn yellow, particularly when adding extra oil to the paint.
+Titanium white has such disadvantages that it dries very slowly and is therefore able to turn yellow, particularly when adding extra oil to the paint.

-Designers have to note, Titanium White gives delicate mixtures of added ultramarine or cadmium.
+Designers have to note, that Titanium White gives delicate mixtures of added ultramarine or cadmium.
 This White is perfect for thick and opaque underpainting.
 Titanium White belongs to the Titian Exclusive Palette.
 We’ll discuss in depth the palette of Titian later.